 Background

-Coding diagnoses is important for patient care, hospital management and research.
-Accuracy of coding is often poor and may reflect methods of coding.
-This study investigates the impact of three coding methods on the accuracy of diagnoses codes and hospital reimbursement.
+Coding of diagnoses is important for patient care, hospital management and research.
+However, coding accuracy is often poor and may reflect methods of coding.
+This study investigates the impact of three alternative coding methods on the inaccuracy of diagnosis codes and hospital reimbursement.

 Methods:

-Comparisons in coding accuracy were made between a list of diagnoses obtained by a coder using (i) the discharge summary, (ii) case notes and discharge summary, and (iii) discharge summary with the addition of medical input.
-For each method, accuracy of coding was determined for the primary, secondary diagnoses, Healthcare Resource Group and estimated hospital reimbursement.
-These data were then compared to reference method derived by a consultant and specialist coder.
+Comparisons of coding inaccuracy were made between a list of coded diagnoses obtained by a coder using: (i) the discharge summary alone, (ii) case notes and discharge summary, and (iii) discharge summary with the addition of medical input.
+For each method, coding inaccuracy was determined for the primary and secondary diagnoses, Healthcare Resource Group (HRG) and estimated hospital reimbursement and then compared with a gold standard derived by a consultant and coder.

 Results:

 107 consecutive patient discharges were analysed.
-Accuracy of diagnosis codes was lowest when a coder used the discharge summary alone (30%[27% to 33%]) and increased significantly when the coder used the case notes (42%[39% to 45%]) or coded from the discharge summary with medical support (40%[37% to 43%]).
-When compared with the reference coding, the percentage of incorrect HRGs was 31% for coding with case notes, 35% for coding with medical support, and 42% for discharge summary alone.
-The three coding methods resulted in an annual estimate loss of hospital remuneration of between £1.8M and £16.5M.
+Diagnostic code inaccuracy was lowest when a coder used the discharge summary alone (70%), and decreased significantly when the coder used the case notes (70% vs 58% respectively, p<0.0001) or coded from the discharge summary with medical support (70% vs 60% respectively, p<0.0001).
+When compared with the gold standard, the percentage of incorrect HRGs was 42% for discharge summary alone, 31% for coding with case notes, 35% for coding with medical support.
+The three coding methods resulted in an annual estimated loss of hospital remuneration of between £1.8M and £16.5M.

 Conclusion:

 The accuracy of diagnosis codes and percentage of correct HRGs improved when coders used either case notes or medical support in addition to the discharge summary.
-Further emphasis needs to be placed on improving standard of information recorded in discharge summaries.
+Further emphasis needs to be placed on improving the standard of information recorded in discharge summaries.

 KEYWORDS